-The Binghamton University Master of Social Work (MSW) program was reaccredited by the Council on Social Work Education (CSWE) in the fall of 2010 for 8 years.
+The Binghamton University Master of Social Work (MSW) program was reaccredited by the Council on Social Work Education (CSWE) in 2010 for eight years.
 We are pleased to report that our program met or exceeded all of our benchmarks in our most recent accreditation.

 Student Learning Outcomes